greenelab/deep-review/all-sections.md

 The term _deep learning_ has come to refer to a collection of new techniques that, together, have demonstrated breakthrough gains over existing best-in-class machine learning algorithms across several fields.
-For example, over the past five years these methods have revolutionized image classification and speech recognition due to their flexibility and high accuracy [@BeijBSRE].
+Over the past five years these methods have revolutionized image classification and speech recognition due to their flexibility and high accuracy [@BeijBSRE].
 More recently, deep learning algorithms have shown